hashicorp/terraform-provider-azurerm/website/docs/r/mssql_server_transparent_data_encryption.html.markdown

 ---

-* `key_vault_key_id` - (Optional) To use customer managed keys from Azure Key Vault, provide the Key ID.
-Omitting or removing this field will update the configuration to use service managed keys.
+* `key_vault_key_id` - (Optional) To use customer managed keys from Azure Key Vault, provide the AKV Key ID.
+To use service managed keys, omit this field.

 ~> **NOTE:** In order to use customer managed keys, the identity of the MSSQL server must have the following permissions on the key vault: 'get', 'wrapKey' and 'unwrapKey'